 Naming your company intranet gives it an identity that draws people in and increases adoption.
 The name will influence the way the intranet is perceived and used within the organization.

-Without a unique name, employees are left with “the intranet”, or “the network”, maybe “the portal”, or even the name of the technology provider, such as Communifire.
-Dubbing your intranet with a name makes your digital workplace part of the organization and creates a buzz.
+Without a unique name, employees are left with “the intranet”, or “the network”, maybe “the portal”, or even the name of the technology provider, such as Axero.
+Dubbing your intranet site with a name makes your digital workplace part of the organization and creates a buzz.

-4. Give your company intranet homepage some TLC.
+4. Give your employee intranet homepage some TLC.

-Imagine what you want your intranet look to like.
-Then, make these intranet ideas a reality.
+Imagine what you want your best intranet look to like.
+Then, make these intranet examples a reality.

 5. Experiment with your company intranet.

-It’s important to remember that your intranet solution doesn’t have to stay the same.
+It’s important to remember that your corporate intranet solution doesn’t have to stay the same.
 Nothing is set in stone.
-As your business grows, so will the needs of your intranet.
-Experiment with different workflows, different intranet designs, and different intranet ideas.
+As your business grows, so will the needs of your intranet website.
+Experiment with different workflows, different intranet template designs, and different employee intranet ideas.

 6. Develop a content creation schedule on your company intranet.

-The best way to keep your content marketing plan on track is by sticking to a consistent schedule, which also happens to be a great intranet idea, too.
+A great way to keep your content marketing plan on track is by sticking to a consistent schedule, which also happens to be one of the best intranet ideas, too.
 Create an internal content calendar for each month.
 Plan articles you want to share, announcements that can be written beforehand, deadlines, campaigns or company initiatives that you will be promoting.

 People care about information that is relevant to them.
 Put your content team on a schedule to make sure your company intranet is the homebase for what matters most.

-Modern company intranet software will integrate with many systems you use today.
+Modern company intranet sites will integrate with many systems you use today.
 And for external platforms without integrations, use your launchpad to link to external tools.
-Employees love this intranet idea because everything important is a click away.
+Employees love this intranet example because everything important is a click away.
 By organizing everyday tools in your digital workplace, you organize everyday tasks for your people.

 8. Get creative with your color scheme.

 A consistent brand identity is important for your business—and the color scheme of your company intranet should reflect it.
 That doesn’t mean you can’t get playful.
-If your company observes holidays throughout the year, switch up your color scheme to celebrate.
+If your company observes holidays throughout the year, celebrate by switching up your color scheme or add festive icons.
 You can also get creative and add imagery and colors to welcome new seasons.

-9. List community events on your company intranet.
+9. List community events on your employee intranet portal.

 Most people use their intranet calendars to schedule meetings and company deadlines, but there are so many other events you can plan and showcase on your calendars.
 Here’s a few ideas: